wmayner/pyphi/docs/examples/magic_cut.rst

-Although situations described above are rare, they do occur, so one must be careful when analyzing the integrated information of physical systems not to dismiss the possibility of partitions creating new concepts, or increasing the amount of |small_phi|, otherwise this may result in an incorrect main complex being identified.
+Although situations described above are rare, they do occur, so one must be careful when analyzing the integrated information of physical systems not to dismiss the possibility of partitions creating new concepts or increasing the amount of |small_phi|; otherwise, an incorrect main complex may be identified.